Careers

 Overview of Mental Health Internships in the Mental Health Department:

-Interns in the Mental Health Department can be part of our Office Based Teams either in Shoreline or Edmonds; or can be part of the School Based Team based out of Edmonds.
-The first month of internship is focused on providing training and structure to help you begin your journey as a clinician.
-In a “typical” 20-hour-a-week, you will spend approximately 60% in direct service, 20% in indirect service delivery such as documentation/client files and 20% in training and supervision.
-A typical internship caseload will consist of 12-15 clients.
+Interns in the Mental Health department can join either our office-based teams in Shoreline or Edmonds, or our school-based team, which operates out of one of our Shoreline offices and primarily serves the Edmonds, Everett, Shoreline, and Mukilteo school districts.
+The first month of the internship is dedicated to training and providing structure to help interns begin their journey as therapists.
+Interns are required to complete a monthly timesheet to track their schedule and hours with CHS.
+In a typical 20-hour workweek, interns will spend approximately 60% of their time in direct service, 20% in indirect service (such as documentation), and 20% in training and supervision.
+A standard caseload for an intern will range from 12 to 15 clients.

-- Office-based Mental Health: We provide mental health treatment to children, youth, and families who are experiencing difficulties in their lives.
-We work with such issues as depression, anxiety, trauma, grief and loss, ADD/ADHD, divorce and separations as well as other family disruptions and transitions.
+Office-based Mental Health: We provide mental health treatment to children, youth, and families who are experiencing difficulties in their lives.
+We work with issues such as depression, suicidal ideation, anxiety, trauma, grief and loss, ADD/ADHD, and divorce as well as other family disruptions, crisis, and transitions.
 We use a strengths-based approach and strive to tailor our services to the particular strengths and needs of each of our client.
-Office Based Interns are located at our 148th/Shoreline and Edmonds Clinics.

 Eligibility